nilearn/nilearn/doc/decoding/searchlight.rst

 ----------------

 :class:`SearchLight` will iterate on the volume and give a score to each :term:`voxel`.
-This score is computed by running a classifier on selected :term:`voxels`.
+This score is computed by running a classifier on selected :term:`voxels<voxel>`.
 In order to make this score as accurate as possible (and avoid overfitting), cross-validation is used.